V3ntus/v3ntus.github.io/_posts/2024-01-24-atomos-reverse-engineer.md

 fw: DOS/MBR boot sector, code offset 0x3c+2, OEM-ID "mkfs.fat", sectors/cluster 128, reserved sectors 128, root entries 2048, Media descriptor 0xf8, sectors/FAT 128, sectors/track 63, heads 16, sectors 539091 (volumes > 32 MB), serial number 0xca18f21f, unlabeled, FAT (16 bit)
 ```

 Sweet!
-Let's `binwalk` and get an overview.
+As you can see, `gunzip` did find some garbage data.
+Probably wouldn't be a bad idea to figure out how it determines that garbage data.
+Let's `binwalk` the result first and get an overview.

 ## Walking the binary

 ```